-Corequisite:
+Possible Corequisite:

-Geology 113, Physical Geology Laboratory (1 credit hr.).
-Those students enrolled in Geology 111 should also be enrolled in Geology 113 in order to receive full General Education/Colonnade credit in the appropriate category.
+If lab credit is needed: Geology 113, Physical Geology Laboratory (1 credit hr.).
+Those students enrolled in Geology 111 should also enroll in Geology 113 (will be offered Fall 2021) in order to receive full General Education/Colonnade credit in the appropriate category.

 Course Location and Meeting Time: Online, through Blackboard and the Mastering Geology platform.
+This is an asynchronous online class with no Zoom meetings.

 Office, Office Hours: